Lunarbits222/Lunarbits222/README.md

 ## Software and Infrastructure In Development.

 Lumarbits is currently building e-commerce software that will allow Lunarbits stakeholders to use e commerce gateways for its partner offerings.
 The forecasted launch of such applications is  Q4-2025.
+Until such time.
-Until such time, Lunarbits stakeholders are eligible to participate in e-commerce partnerhips listed at www.lunarbits222.com/partnerships through OTC wallet to wallet transactions with private selling parties of art, collectibles, travel experiences.
+Lunarbits stakeholders are eligible to participate in e-commerce partnerhips listed at  https://lunarbits222.com/partnership/ through  OTC wallet to wallet transactions with private selling parties of art, collectibles, travel experiences.

 DAO Platform: Lunarbits expects to start and complete the build of a DAO software systen which it plans to launch and operate in mid 2026.